OctopusDeploy/blog/blog/2023-11/defining-target-architecture/index.md

 ## Making a start

-When we started defining our target architecture for Octopus Server, the first thing we met was the common thing you run into when starting any complex endeavor: where do you start?
+When we started defining our target architecture for Octopus Server, the first question was common to any complex endeavor: where do we start?

-At this stage, any start is likely a good start.
+At this stage, any start is likely a good one.

-You might choose to start by digging into your business objectives.
+You might choose to begin by digging into your business objectives.
 If these are unclear, this is where you need to start.
-I'm not going to dive into how good business strategy is created in this post, but it is important to remember: if you do not know where your destination is, any road will get you there.
+I won't explain how you create a good business strategy in this post, but it's important to remember, if you don't know where your destination is, any road will get you there.

-Our business objectives were well-defined, so we didn't need to solve this challenge and already had a strong foundation to work from.
+Our business objectives were well-defined, so we didn't need to solve this challenge.
+We already had a strong foundation to work from.

-We'd recently done some work defining the information architecture of our system documentation, so this was a good start for us - it provided a model that broke down our system into chunks that we could reason about.
+We'd recently done some work defining the information architecture of our system documentation.
+This was a good start for us - it provided a model that broke down our system into chunks that we could reason about.

 ![Information Architecture](information-architecture.png)

 We quickly found gaps between our documentation's information architecture and what we cared about from an architectural perspective.
 We referred to these things as _capabilities_.
-We started cataloging those capabilities into a rough mud map in Whimsical, and then worked to group them into categories, where categories were either:
+We started cataloging those capabilities into a rough mud map in Whimsical.
+Then we worked to group them into categories, where categories were either:

 - A physical view (such as hosting)
 - A logical slice (such as API)
 - A development view (such as monolith)
 - A process view (such as scalability)

-These happened to emerge naturally for us, but they map neatly to the [4 + 1 architectural view model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model) concept.
+These emerged naturally for us, but they map neatly to the [4 + 1 architectural view model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model) concept.

 ![Architecture Mudmap](mudmap.png)

-> Boundaries
+### Boundaries

->
-> It is important at this point to stop and talk about boundaries.
+It's important at this point to stop and talk about boundaries.
 Octopus Server as a software system is a modular monolith.
-The architectural boundary we drew for the target architecture is the whole monolith, including things like the client libraries we develop for customers to work programmatically with our product.
+The architectural boundary we drew for the target architecture is the whole monolith.
+This includes things like the client libraries we develop for customers to work programmatically with in our product.

->
-> If instead you had separate systems that work together in your situation, you'd consider where it was useful to draw your boundaries for your target architecture.
+If instead you had separate systems that work together in your situation, you'd consider where it was useful to draw your boundaries for your target architecture.
 If you wanted to address integration challenges between the systems, it might be useful for the architecture to encompass several systems.

-For the target architecture not to be anemic, you will need enough expert input to map out your architecture and ensure critical capabilities are not missed.
-At Octopus, we leveraged the collective knowledge of the Principal Engineers group to ensure we had covered all necessary capabilities.
+For the target architecture not to be anemic, you need enough expert input to map out your architecture and ensure critical capabilities aren't missed.
+At Octopus, we used the collective knowledge of the Principal Engineers group to cover all necessary capabilities.

 ## Defining current state

-With our architectural mudmap populated, the next step was to define our _current state_.
-We settled on identifying each capabilities current _maturity level_, and color-coded our mud map to suit.
-Green items were very stable and mature - they were already fit-for-purpose and so did not need additional definition or investment.
-Red items had significant known problems to solve and work ahead to bring them to a desired target state.
-They may not even have a well-defined target state yet!
+With our architectural mudmap populated, the next step was defining our _current state_.
+We settled on identifying each capability's current _maturity level_, and color-coded our mud map to suit.

+Green items were very stable and mature - they were already fit-for-purpose and so didn't need additional definition or investment.

+Red items had significant known problems to solve.
+They needed work to bring them to a desired target state.
+Some didn't even have a well-defined target state yet.
 We marked these items as low maturity.

-At this point, we were not deep-diving into each capability.
-This was an initial pass over the capabilities, based on expert knowledge, to help us understand and visualize current state, and identify the areas we would likely need to spend the most time within to achieve a good result.
+At this point, we weren't deep-diving into each capability.
+This was an initial pass over the capabilities, based on expert knowledge.
+We wanted to understand and visualize current state, and identify the areas needing the most time to achieve a good result.

 ## Exploring target state

-The architectural mud map had now fulfilled its purpose - we had a complete picture of the things that matter within our architecture and an understanding of their current state.
+The architectural mud map had now fulfilled its purpose.
+We had a complete picture of the things that mattered in our architecture and an understanding of their current state.

-The next step was to start deep diving into each category and capability to reason through the problems and form opinions on our desired target state.
+The next step was to start deep-diving into each category and capability.
+We needed to reason through the problems and form opinions on our desired target state.

-My weapon of choice for exploring complex spaces is _writing_ (followed closely by diagramming).
+My tool of choice for exploring complex spaces is _writing_ (followed closely by diagramming).
 Writing things down when dealing with complex things is a superpower.
 It helps:

 - Build clarity
 - Encourage depth of thought